thindil/steamsky/bin/doc/MODDING.md

 - Attribute `value`: Depends on type of module.
 For 'Engine' it is fuel usage for travel by one map field.
 For 'Cabin' it is value of reduced tiredness of owner who rest there.
 For 'Gun' or 'Harpoon\_Gun' it is index of item type used as ammunition (item types are in *game.dat* file).
-For any other type of modules should be 0 (zero).
+For 'Hull' it is maximum allowed size of installed module.
+For any other type of modules should be 0.
 - Attribute `maxvalue`: Depends on type of module.
 For 'Hull' it is max free module space.
 For 'Engine' it is engine power.
 For 'Cabin' should be that same like attribute `value` value.
 For 'Cargo' it is maximum capacity in